-Every type of throat cancer is different.
-Symptoms depend on the stage and location of the cancer.
+There are many different types of throat cancer.
+The symptoms and progression will depend on the type and location of the cancer.

 - voice changes, especially hoarseness or not speaking clearly